HMR-Net: Hierarchical Modular Routing for Cross-Domain Object Detection in Aerial Images: Methodology

-To enforce discrete and interpretable specialization, we select the top-ranked expert with the highest assignment probability for each input, which can be defined by $e_j^i = \arg\max_{e} \mathbf{g}_{j,e}^i$.
-Once the expert assignment $e_j^i$ is determined, the corresponding global expert module $f_{e_j^i}^{\text{global}}(\cdot)$ further processes the backbone representation $\mathbf{v}_j^i$, resulting in expert-specialized global feature maps for detection:
+To enforce discrete and interpretable specialization, we assign each input to the expert with the highest routing probability, $e_j^i = \arg\max_{e} \mathbf{g}_{j,e}^i$.
+Once the expert assignment $e_j^i$ is determined, the corresponding domain expert module $f_{e_j^i}^{\text{domain}}(\cdot)$ further processes the backbone representation $\mathbf{v}_j^i$, resulting in expert-specialized feature maps for detection

-To further regularize specialization and minimize redundancy across global experts, we introduce a cross-expert knowledge distillation (CEKD) strategy.
-For each input, we compute a softened ensemble output across all global experts
+To regularize specialization and minimize redundancy across domain experts, we use a cross-expert knowledge distillation (CEKD) strategy.
+For each input, we compute a softened ensemble output across all domain experts